Leohsieh57/odometry-camera-calibration-ROS/README.md

     catkin_make

 > ⚠️ ***For old-version ROS users with python2.7***
->You have to set python path back to 3.5 since scipy1.17.4 doesn't support python2.7
+>You have to set python path back to 3.5 since scipy 1.17.4 doesn't support python2.7

 # 2. Brief Guide-through
 Type the following command to check out package features first